-13.1 Non Salaried employee:
+13.1 Non Salaried employees:

-The employees shall work days and hours determined by the department head or the City Manager in the case of any non-salaried department head schedule.
+The employees shall work days and hours determined by the Department head or the City Manager in the case of any non-salaried Department Head schedule.
 Overtime shall be paid for any work performed beyond the 40 hours in a week, and for staffing boards and committees after 6PM or working on Saturday or Sunday.